tetracorp/tetracorp.github.io/k240-src/_posts/2014-03-13-security-and-morale.markdown

 - Missile stolen (20% chance): Lose all units of a random missile.
 - Blueprint stolen!
 (20% chance): A random blueprint is deleted.
-Missing blueprints can be re-purchased as normal from Sci-Tek, but the consequences can be disastrous.
+Missing blueprints can be re-purchased as normal from Sci-Tek, but the consequences can be disastrous in the meantime.